-All government grants received by the Organization are conditional promises to give and are recognized as revenue when the conditions stated in the various agreements have been met.
-A portion of revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
+A significant portion of revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization incurs expenditures in compliance with specific contract or grant provisions.
 Grants are considered to be available for unrestricted use unless specifically restricted by donors.
-When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+Amounts received prior to incurring qualifying expenses are reported as refundable advances in the statement of financial position.
+We received cost reimbursable grants of \$5,663 and \$0 that have not been recognized as of June 30, 2022 and 2021, respectively, because the qualifying expenses have not yet been incurred.